Grading systems by country: Nigeria

 The choice of grading system at Nigerian schools depends on the institution and sometimes on the faculty of the institution.
 In addition, grading scales at university-level institutions have changed frequently.
 Grading scales can be 1 to 8, 1 to 4, or A through G, where A is on a 4.0 scale or on a 5.0 scale.
 The most common scale is now 1 to 7, with 9 being the highest grade obtained.
 In addition, degrees are awarded in a Class, depending on the grades received.
 Degrees may be awarded in the First Class, Second Class (Upper Division), Second Class (Lower Division), Third Class, and Pass Class.
 Grading scales for secondary certificates are standard.
 Below is the grading system of Nigerian universities:

 South Africa

 In South Africa, some universities follow a model based on the British system.
-Thus, at the University of Cape Town and the University of South Africa (UNISA), the percentages are calibrated as follows: a first-class pass is given for 75% and above, a second (division one) for 70–74%, a second (division two) for 60–69%, and a third for 50–59%.
-Any lower than 40% is a fail.
-The University of the Witwatersrand considers an A to be 75% and above.It is important to pass your matriculation test known as the NBT's to get to a college/university.
+The University of the Witwatersrand considers an A to be 75% and above.
+It is important to pass your matriculation test known as the NBT's to get to a college/university.